rm-code/screenmanager/README.md

 ## Example

+> For a more complete example check out the [example branch](https://github.com/rm-code/screenmanager/tree/example) in this repository.

 This is a simple example of how the ScreenManager should be used (note: You will have to change the paths in the example to fit your setup).

 ```lua